Improved and Formal Proposal for Device Independent Quantum Private Query: Introduction

-In 2013, Zhang et al~\cite{Zhang} proposed a QPQ protocol based on counter factual QKD scheme~\cite{Noh}.
-Then, in 2014, Yang et al came up with a flexible QPQ protocol~\cite{Yang} which was based on B92 QKD scheme~\cite{b92}.
-This domain is still developing, as evident from number of recent publications~\cite{Wei,Chan,Liu}.
-Some of these protocols exploit entangled states to generate the keys between the server (Bob) and the client (Alice).
-In some other protocols, a single qubit is sent to client.
+The first protocol in this domain had been proposed by Giovannetti et al.~\cite{GLM08}, followed by \cite{GLM10} and \cite{Ol11}.
+However, all these protocols used quantum memories and none of these are practically implementable at this point.
+For implementation purpose, Jakobi et al.~\cite{jakobi} presented an idea which was based on a Quantum Key Distribution (QKD) protocol~\cite{SARG}.
+This is the first QPQ protocol based on a QKD scheme.
+In 2012, Gao et al.~\cite{GLWC12} proposed a flexible generalization of~\cite{jakobi}.
+Later, Rao et al.~\cite{Rao} suggested two more efficient modifications of classical post-processing in the protocol of Jakobi et al. In 2013, Zhang et al.~\cite{Zhang} proposed a QPQ protocol based on the counterfactual QKD scheme~\cite{Noh}.
+Then, in 2014, Yang et al. came up with a flexible QPQ protocol~\cite{Yang} which was based on the B92 QKD scheme~\cite{b92}.
+This domain is still developing, as evident from the number of recent publications~\cite{Wei,Liu}.
+Some of these protocols exploit entangled states to generate a shared key between the server (Bob) and the client (Alice).
+In some other protocols, a single qubit is sent to the client.
 The qubit is prepared in certain states based on the value of the key and the client has to perform certain measurements on this encoded qubit to extract the key bit.
-Although these protocols differ in the process of key generation, the basic ideas are same.
-The security of all these protocols is defined on the basis of the following facts. \begin{itemize} \item Server (Bob) knows the whole key which would be used for the encryption of the database. \item Client (Alice) knows a fraction of bits of the key. \item Bob does not get any information about the position of the bits which are known to Alice. \end{itemize} It is natural to consider that one of the legitimate parties may play the role of an adversary.
-Alice tries to extract more information about the raw key bits, whereas Bob tries to know the position of the bits known to Alice.
-Thus, such protocols can be viewed as two party mistrustful cryptographic primitive.
+Although these protocols differ in the process of key generation, the basic ideas are the same.
+The security of all these protocols is defined based on the following facts. \begin{itemize} \item The server (Bob) knows the whole key which would be used for the encryption of the database. \item The client (Alice) knows a fraction of bits of the key. \item Bob does not get any information about the position of the bits which are known to Alice. \end{itemize} It is natural to consider that one of the legitimate parties may play the role of an adversary.
+Alice tries to extract more information about the raw key bits (which implies additional information about data bits), whereas Bob tries to know the position of the bits that are known to Alice.
+For this reason, QPQ can be viewed as a two-party mistrustful cryptographic primitive.
+Despite its cheat-sensitive property, the server Bob and the client Alice are allowed to violate user privacy and data security, respectively, with a negligible probability based on the security requirements.
+In practice, the exact primitive that one tries to achieve is as follows- \begin{itemize} \item Malicious Alice can only know a small amount of additional data bits than that is intended to know by her.
+Here the aim is to minimise Alice's of extra information about the database. \item Malicious Bob can only gain a small amount of information about the query indices of Alice.
+Here Alice tries to hides her query indices from Bob. \end{itemize}